Ireland: +353 1 906-9231 - USA: 855-699-6763 - UK: +44 20 3529-6775 info@mv.ie

 In fact, for this or any similar backup solution, you should check whether backup files live on the same web or FTP space as the website because (quite often) a backup remains indefinitely on the same disk or same physical storage device as the original data.

 What does it mean?
-Suppose a severe hardware failure exists, especially with a cheap storage solution.
+Suppose a severe hardware failure happens, especially with a cheap storage solution.
 In that case, no backup may be left since the original data and backup copies were on the same broken storage device.
 There is usually no or little incentive for the cloud provider to recover your data because,e in most cases, you have no contractual guarantee on the persistence or recovery of your data (check liability or service agreements of significant cloud providers excerpted below).

 Online backup and restore procedures may significantly differ from low-cost, professional hosting services and cloud providers.
 On the low-cost control panel web services, risks can be much higher, also because there may not be any offline backup of clients’ data; control panel software can be more exposed to bugs and security issues that cannot be corrected immediately; and hundreds of clients are usually packed on high density, memory, disks and networks of low-cost service providers.